ndominutti/ArtMeUp/readme.md

 To use this repo you should:
 1) Clone it to your machine
-2) Depending in the objective pursued you should instanciate class __Artist__, __ImgsToVideo__ or both (take a glance to this [sample notebook](https://colab.research.google.com/drive/1k-E8njmqnKmWNzwkAvfIbaFzT3XF_VFL?usp=sharing#scrollTo=tDO4kVJP83nB) to see an end to end process)
+2) Depending in the objective pursued you should use the class __Artist__, __ImgsToVideo__ or both (take a look at this [sample notebook](https://colab.research.google.com/drive/1k-E8njmqnKmWNzwkAvfIbaFzT3XF_VFL?usp=sharing#scrollTo=tDO4kVJP83nB) to understand the complete process of how the GIF you see above was created).

-Have in mind that when performing task 1, the __Artist__ will store the generated images in the ArtMeUp/output/images DIR, under a sub-dir with the time of the run.
+__Hint:__ when performing task 1, the __Artist__ will store the generated images in the ArtMeUp/output/images DIR, under a partition with the time of the run.
 You can control the amount of saved images and another functionalities through the _run_ method in the __Artist__ class.